SarvanthiSivaraj/AmritaFind/README.md

    - Detailed description
    - Campus location
    - Contact information
-   - Add up to 5 photos
-3. Set a security question for ownership verification
-4. Submit to make it visible to all users
+3. Submit to make it visible to all users

 ### Using the AI Chatbot